andreasvg/angular_azure_ad/README.md

 This sample demonstrates how to use MSAL Angular v2 to login, logout, conditionally render components to authenticated users, and acquire an access token for a protected resource such as Microsoft Graph.

+## Running the API
+The example API has been containerised and may be started using the docker-compose file:

+docker-compose up

 ## Features

 This sample demonstrates the following MSAL Angular concepts: